telefonicaid/fiware-orion/doc/manuals/admin/statistics.md

 * `render`: time passed in rendering module (pseudo self-time)
 * `mongo*Wait`: time passed waiting for MongoDB for `Read`, `Write` or `Cmd` operations.
 Note that if a given request involves several read/write/cmd calls to MongoDB, the time shown in `mongo*Wait` under `last` includes the accumulation for all of them.
+In the case of mongoReadWait, only the time used to get the results cursor is taken into account, but not the time to process cursors results (which is time that belongs to mongoBackend counters).

 Times are measured from the point in time a particular thread request starts using a module uptil it finishes using it.
 Thus, if the thread is stopped for some reason (e.g. the kernel decides to give priority to another thread based on its